About Independent Living

 Consumer Control

-Meaning the individual with a disability must be able to make his or her own choices, and to be in charge of his or her own life.
+Meaning the individual with a disability must be able to make their own choices, and to be in charge of their own life.
 Consumer control also means that the organizations best suited to assist us are not run by parents, social workers, or medical people, but by us, people who have disabilities.

 4.